Own-Data-Privateer/hoardy-web/tool/README.md

 - expression evaluation:
   - `-e EXPR, --expr EXPR`
-  : an expression to compute, same expression format and semantics as `hoardy-web get --expr` (which see); can be specified multiple times; default: `response.body|eb|scrub response +all_refs,-actions`, which will export safe scrubbed versions of all files
+  : an expression to compute, same expression format and semantics as `hoardy-web get --expr` (which see); can be specified multiple times; default: `response.body|eb|scrub response +reqs`, which will export safe scrubbed versions of all files

 - URL remapping; used by `scrub` atom of `--expr`:
   - `--remap-id`
   : remap all URLs with an identity function; i.e. don't remap anything
   - `--remap-void`
-  : remap all jump-link and action URLs to `javascript:void(0)` and all resource URLs into empty `data:` URLs; resulting web pages will be self-contained
+  : remap all jump-link and action URLs to `javascript:void(0)` and all requisite resource URLs into empty `data:` URLs; resulting web pages will be self-contained
   - `--remap-open, -k, --convert-links`
   : point all URLs present in input `PATH`s and reachable from `--root`s in no more that `--depth` steps to their corresponding output paths, remap all other URLs like `--remap-id` does; this is similar to `wget (-k|--convert-links)`
   - `--remap-closed`